rahulAgrBej/seafoodGDELT/allCountries/README.md

 For example if I was interested in getting a table containing information on all articles that were published my US sources I would type:
 `python3 summarize.py -s US`

+*Getting articles that were published on a specific date*
+1. Decide on a date (Note: you can ask for specific days, months or years)
+2. Run the command `python3 summarize.py -y [INSERT YEAR] -m [INSERT MONTH] -d [INSERT DAY]`